FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ### Checkpoint 4.3 — Schema.org implementation `[L2]`

-Use Google's Rich Results Test or a JSON-LD validator to check structured data on homepage and key pages.
+Use Google's Rich Results Test or a JSON-LD validator to check structured data on the homepage and key pages.

 - Organization schema with name, URL, description, address, and sameAs properties on homepage; relevant Product or Service schema on product pages: **5 points**
 - Some schema present but incomplete or missing key properties: **2 points**